 - Public areas such as swimming pools, bathrooms, parks, sidewalks or government buildings always pose a risk for slip and fall accidents.

 Who Is Most Likely to Have a Slip and Fall Accident?

-- Age-related Risks: Elderly people over 65 are at the highest risk of slip and fall accidents.
+- Those with age-related risks: Elderly people over 65 are at the highest risk of slip and fall accidents.
 Those over 55 are the most likely to slip and fall at work.

-- Occupational Risks: Workers in hazardous professions, such as construction or the military, are at the greatest risk of injury.
+- Occupation risks: Workers in hazardous professions such as construction or the military are at the greatest risk of injury.